PeterMwendia/react.js-codeigniter4-mysql-crud-app/README.md

 now you program is available at: https://localhost:3000

-navigate to Routes.php in backend dir to see various endpoint. you can access get endpoints directly at: https://localhost:8080/<endpoint>
+navigate to Routes.php in backend dir to see various endpoint. you can access get endpoints directly at: https://localhost:8080/<endpoint>/

+repalce <endpoint> with the actual path for the endpoints. i.e. https://localhost:8080/getServices to view all services available.